Jat reservation agitation: Central OBC quota

 The NCBC, however, disagreed with the report's conclusion about the status of Jats in Haryana.
 The NCBC found that this conclusion was based on the Justice K.C.
 Gupta Commission Report, a 2012 report by the Haryana State Backward Commission.
 According to NCBC, this report was flawed because it based on a "very selective" survey conducted by the Maharishi Dayanand University, Rohtak.
-It compared Jats only to the forward castes such as Brahmins, Yadav, Rajputs, but not backward castes such as Kurmis.
+It compared Jats only to the forward castes such as Brahmins and Rajputs, but not backward castes such as Ahir and Kurmis.
 Besides, the villages covered in the survey were not selected independently, but provided by the State Commission.
 The survey was led by a Jat academic, Professor K. S. Sangwan.
 Besides, the Vice-Chancellor of the university was also a Jat.
 In a public hearing conducted by NCBC, these two persons were accused of bias.

 Based on this analysis, on 26 February 2014, the NCBC unanimously ruled that the Jats in Haryana did not meet the OBC classification criteria.
 However, the Cabinet rejected this advice arguing that NCBC had not taken into account "the ground realities".
 On 4 March 2014, a day before the dates for the 2014 Indian general election were announced, the UPA government included Jats from 9 states in the central OBC quota: Haryana, Gujarat, Delhi, Uttarakhand, Uttar Pradesh, Himachal Pradesh, Rajasthan, Madhya Pradesh and Bihar.
 In March 2015, the decision was rejected by the Supreme Court of India.
 The Supreme Court also excluded the Bharatpur and Dholpur Jats of Rajasthan from the Central OBC list.